By Jeremy Pasternak

 The Green court acknowledged that in determining that the burden is on employers to show an inability to do the job, it was addressing some apparent inconsistencies in how the law had been applied in the past.
 Hence, the grant of review by the California Supreme Court should not be too much of a surprise.
 However, as the court made clear in its opinion, this ruling is wholly consistent with the statute, and as a matter of practicality, makes perfect sense.
 Again, it only seems fair that an employer who has not given an applicant or employee an opportunity to prove him or herself on the job should have the burden of showing that “they couldn’t have done the job anyway.”

 Subsequent to the holding in Green, another appellate court reached a different conclusion in Williams v.
 Genentech (2006) 42 Cal.Rptr.3d 585.
-The court noted the Green decision and the fact that review had been granted by the Supreme Court, and then held, “Pending review [of Green], we rely on the line of cases holding that the plaintiff must show he or she
+The court noted the Green decision and the fact that review had been granted by the Supreme Court, and then held, “Pending review

 is qualified to perform the essential functions of the job.” ( Id. at 596, fn.
 11.)
 The California Supreme Court recently granted review of the Williams case, with consideration being deferred pending resolution of the Green case.